MangelMaxime/Nacara/docs/content/plugins/search.md

 <kbd>↵</kbd> opens the one they are on, <kbd>esc</kbd> closes.
 The modal lists these keys along its
 bottom.

-The button shows the chord that belongs to their keyboard, decided in their browser rather than at build time.
+The button shows the chord for the reader's keyboard, decided in their browser.

-Nothing is downloaded until someone searches - not the index, not the modal's own code - so search costs a page view nothing.
+Nothing is downloaded until someone searches: not the index, not the modal's own code.

 ## How it looks

-The modal is Pagefind's own, dressed in the theme's tokens: its surfaces, text, borders, focus ring and shadow are the ones the rest of your site uses, so it follows the reader's light or dark choice and you have no second design to keep in step.
+The modal is Pagefind's own, drawn with the theme's tokens: the same surfaces, text, borders, focus ring and shadow as the rest of your site, so it follows the reader's light or dark choice.

 Set Pagefind's own variables when you want something else - `--pf-background`, `--pf-text`, `--pf-border`, `--pf-hover`, `--pf-modal-max-width`, and the rest of what